-You better know how to drill through tile perfectly, even though you think you’ve completed yet another successful tiling project.
-The design is exquisite, the tiles are perfectly cut, and everything lays evenly.
-It’s quite the piece of art.
-But, your job is not ready yet.
+It’s always useful to know how to drill through tile perfectly, even if you’ve completed successful tiling projects in the past.
+If design is exquisite, the tiles are perfectly cut, and everything lays evenly, it’s quite the piece of art, but your job is not finished yet.
 Now comes the part that could potentially damage all your hard work: drilling a hole through the tile to mount the accents.
-One slip or awkward move and you’ll end up with one cracked, ugly looking tile.
+One slip or awkward move and you’ll end up with a cracked, ugly looking tile.

 No pressure, though.

-Fortunately for you, we have plenty of tips up our sleeves that can teach you how to drill through tile without breaking it.
-Keep in mind, though, that these steps will not guarantee that your tile will not crack.
+Fortunately for you, we have plenty of tips that will teach you how to drill through tile without breaking it.
+Keep in mind that these steps will not guarantee that your tile will not crack.
 They will, however, minimise this possibility significantly.

 Without further ado, here’s how to drill tiles the right way.

-How to Drill through Tiles in 7 Easy Steps
+How to Drill Into Tiles in 7 Easy Steps

 Step 1: Know your tiles